 Are countertop microwaves dangerous?

 Countertop microwaves are not dangerous.
-Microwaves don’t have any risks associated with them, unless there are metals and foil are placed inside.
+Microwaves don’t have any risks associated with them unless there are metals or foil placed inside.

 Why Trust Simply Recipes?

 As a professional trained in research and an amateur baker, Robin Mosley understands the importance of choosing the right kitchen appliances.
 She is always researching and testing the latest kitchen appliances, utensils, and products as a food writer and recommending them to interested food aficionados.